-Identities representing professionals are described using the common attributes and the below attributes.
-Attributes used exclusively for professional person identities have /professional in their name after the /eid part.
+Identities representing professionals are described using the common attributes and the below attributes:

-6.4.1 Persistent Identifier attribute
+6.4.1 Persistent Identifier attribute (N/A)

-ID https://data.gov.dk/model/core/eid/professional/uuid/persistent all SPs.
+ID https://data.gov.dk/model/core/eid/professional/uuid/persistent Description Contains a UUID for the professional identity which is shared across all public sector SPs.
 The identifier is specific to the professional role and is not related to the associated natural person.
 The UUID MUST follow RFC 4122.
-This attribute is the successor to the RID attribute (see below)
+This attribute is the successor to the RID attribute (see below) but is globally unique.
+Mandatory No Example <attributevalue>urn:uuid:323e4567-e89b-12d3-a456- 426655440000</attributevalue>